LMT Connection: Band members

 The band often shares members with Newworldson, a similar group.

 Discography

 Their first album, released in 1992, is "Sometime Later", an all-original album of classic, sophisticated R&B. Then in 1999 they followed with "Outta Control", a dynamic CD capturing the energy of their live show.
-Their third CD "Universal Soul" is an all-original CD combining the elements of classic Soul songwriting with an incredible live-off-the-floor studio performance.
+Their third CD "Universal Soul" is an all-original CD combining the elements of classic Soul songwriting with a live-off-the-floor studio performance.